Bhuleshwar residents begin each day with toxic fumes entering their homes

-For over a decade, residents living near gold melting and polishing units in the city’s jewellery hub have been complaining about the toxic fumes from factory chimneys that permeate the air they breathe, but their complaints have been falling on the deaf ears of the BMC and state government
+For over a decade, residents living near gold melting, polishing units in Mumbai’s jewellery hub have been suffering from asthma, bronchitis and restrictive lung disease due to the toxic fumes from factory chimneys

 “Our battle is for the next generation.
 We have spent our life inhaling toxic fumes, but we don’t want our children to suffer the same fate.”